 Cloud-based email API technology has advanced a long way in the past decade, diversifying substantially in both breadth of functionality and depth of integration.
-The emergence of email APIs that allow you to embed the inbox into any software application means new ways of building email functionality that can take advantage of the contextual information that lives in those apps.
+The emergence of email APIs lets you quickly and easily connect your users’ inboxes, powering engaging email functionality that can take advantage of the contextual information that lives in your app.

 In the previous article, Intro to Email APIs, we introduced the concepts of an email API and some real-world examples of their usage.
 In this article, we will dive deeper into the types of Email APIs available for developers and explore further what it means to be a contextual Email API.
 Let’s dive in!

 What’s a Transactional Email?

-Transactional emails are emails that are triggered by standard user interactions within an application, such as creating a new account or placing an order on an e-commerce site.
+Transactional emails are emails triggered by standard user interactions within an application, such as creating a new account or placing an order on an e-commerce site.
 Generally speaking, a transaction is an event that involves an exchange between your web/mobile app and the user.

 Examples of events that trigger transactional emails include: